-- Avoid conduct that is likely to put the student or others at risk. - Follow all behavioral standards in this handbook and the Student Code of Conduct or set by district employees. - Remain alert to any safety hazards, such as intruders on campus or threats made by any person toward a student or staff member, and promptly report any incidents to a district employee.
+- Avoid conduct that is likely to put the student or others at risk. - Follow all behavioral standards in this handbook and the Student Code of Conduct or set by district employees. - Help secure the campus by keeping all exterior doors closed, latched, and locked unless the door is actively monitored by a district employee. - Follow instructions from teachers and other district employees regarding classroom doors. - Remain alert to any safety hazards, such as intruders on campus or threats made by any person toward a student or staff member, and promptly report any incidents to a district employee.
 A student may make anonymous reports about safety concerns at https://docunavweb.lisd.net/Forms/TipReporting. - Know emergency evacuation routes and signals. - Follow immediately the instructions of teachers, bus drivers, and other district employees who are overseeing the welfare of students. - Avoid entering a school building other than through designated unlocked and/or monitored entrances and shall not open an exterior door that is locked from the outside for any known or unknown individual, whether students, staff, or visitor. - Not prop any door open or in any way circumvent locking mechanisms intended to secure an exterior door, window, or other entrance or exit. - Not enter a district school building, athletic field, or other indoor/outdoor facility without express permission during hours the facility is closed or when prohibited by signage, including over or through open or secured doors, gates, fencing, or other access points.